varun7654/varun7654.github.io/_posts/2024-12-10-Making-Notes.md

 # Adding Build Tooling

 At this point the project was mostly working.
 Yay!
 I however noticed that my preloads for some of my resources weren't working.
-The browser was preloads the content like expected but wasn't actually using them.
+The browser was preloading the content like expected but wasn't actually using them.

 This was caused because of the way that I was searching for the notes in JS.
 I was using regex to match the `%​$ ... $​%` pattern and then modified the html to replace the text with a span that had the text in a data field.